How to Build a SaaS Product in 2026: A Founder's Complete Guide

 Example tiered structure for a project management tool:

-- Enterprise: custom — dedicated support, custom integrations
+- Enterprise: Custom — dedicated support, custom integrations, SSO, SLA

 Choosing Your Technology Stack